Novel writing software for long books, sagas, or sprawling worlds

 What does Riley believe about himself right now?

-At this moment, Riley's core belief — that his real life begins the moment he escapes Edison — has just collapsed.
+At this moment, Riley's core belief has just collapsed: that his real life begins the moment he escapes Edison.
 The college plan was his entire identity.
 With his father gone, he's not grieving a person yet.
 He's grieving the future version of himself that no longer exists.

 He hasn't named this yet.
 He's numb.
 The grief comes later.